What is a Firewall? A Guide to Network Security and Safety

 Firewall_2.

-This way, a firewall carries out quick assessments to detect malware and other suspicious activities.
+This way, a firewall performs quick assessments to detect malware and other suspicious activities.

-There are different types of firewalls to read data packets at different network levels.
+Different types of firewalls can read data packets at different network levels.
 Now, you will move on to the next section of this tutorial and understand the different types of firewalls.

 Why Are Firewalls Important?